elvisvoer/erranto-site/blog/erranto-1-0-0/index.md

   - "2022"
 ---

 What a year it has been, but on that later!
-For now I am excited to say that my little project has reached an important milestone.
+For now, I am excited to say that my little project has reached an important milestone.
 Erranto is now at version ~v1.0.0~v1.1.0 (fake news, I already added some improvements).

 ## The idea

 If you've just landed on this page, let me tell you what's up.
-Erranto is meant to be my online face to the world, last year I've been doing some [social media cleansing](/blog/social-media-cleansing) and I've decided to finally have my own website where I can blog and also do some coding experiments.
+Erranto is meant to be my online face to the world.
+Last year I've been doing some [social media cleansing](/blog/social-media-cleansing) and I've decided to finally have my own website where I can blog and also do some coding experiments.